An award-winning operatic love letter to global front line healthcare workers

 - In English

 - Scored for 6 singers and piano

 To peruse the score or purchase the Shenton & Steyer Opera Songbook, contact [email protected].

 Bellissima Opera’s world premiere of On Call: COVID-19 is the Winner of the National Opera Association Production Award and 3rd place winner of The 2022 American Prize for Opera Production.

-Created by librettist CHRISTINE STEYER, composer DAVID SHENTON, and director CARL RATNER, the one-hour opera looks in on a series of “Zoom” calls by six medics struggling with the unfolding pandemic.
+Created by librettist Christine Steyer, composer David Shenton and director Carl Ratner, the 60-minute opera looks in on a series of Zoom calls by six medics struggling with the unfolding pandemic.

 Calling in from Chicago, Seoul, Rio de Janeiro, Lombardy, New York City, and a Syrian refugee camp near Beirut, the colleagues provide each other a lifeline and ultimately discover that kindness and compassion can be as powerful a tool as a vaccine and ventilator.

 Click on each down arrow to open and close the details!